JesterCharles/game-site-activity/README.md

 # How to Complete this Activity

+Choose one of the following games and develop a frontend website with the feature requirements requested below.

+***NOTE***: The images are merely to show examples and may not match exactly to the requirements listed

 ## Rock-Paper-Scissors

 ![](https://i.imgur.com/Zsnf0Pt.gif)

 The Rock-Paper-Scissors game should allow an individual to play against a computer.
-It will contain the following features:
+It will contain the following required features:

 - computer random selection
 - Win-Lose-Tie Detection